nscala-time/nscala-time/README.md

 Although I believe that these changes don't break your code, if you have some problems, don't mind reporting the problem to [issues](https://github.com/nscala-time/nscala-time/issues).

+### Version Numbering Policy

+`x.y.z`, each letter is digit, format is used as version number.
+Meanings of `x` is not determined yet.
+`y` means major-version.
+Note that `y` is even number in any version of released `nscala-time`.
+If `y` is odd, it's development and/or SNAPSHOT version.  `z` is reserved for bug fix releases.
+Currently, the value of `z` is 0.

 ## Usage

 This is mostly a convenience wrapper around the Joda Time libraries, adding